 Barra and Vatersay Local Energy Plan

-The Local Energy Plan for Barra and Vatersay has been developed to help the community to look at its existing and future energy needs in terms of power, heat and transport and work out the priorities for action.
+The community-led Local Energy Plan for Barra and Vatersay was developed in 2018 to help the community to look at its existing and future energy needs in terms of power, heat and transport and work out the priorities for action.